indexdata/foliojs/doc/api.md

 Session objects are not created directly by client code, but by the `service.login` factory function.
 Each session is permanently associated with a particular service, and permanently pertains to a particular tenant on that service.
 It is possible for a program to use sessions on the same or different FOLIO services.

 Aside from the private constructor and a private login method, the following public methods exist:

+### close()

+Ends a session and releases its resources.

+> **Note.**
+> It is _critically important_ to close session when they are no longer needed, otherwise the thread that periodically refreshes the session's access token is never shut down and the program will not terminate.

 ### log(category, args...)